Heritage Toronto Awards in Built Heritage, Adaptive Reuse

-MOD Developments Inc. and Woodcliffe Landmark Properties Inc. have proposed a new landmark adaptive reuse project at 505 Richmond Street West, in the King- Spadina neighbourhood.
-The new development will be an animated community hub with a vertically integrated mix of uses, including market-rate residential condominiums, affordable units managed by Artscape, a YMCA facility, and a vibrant food hall.
-The site currently houses the 1932 Water Works building, a designated heritage property, and was once the site of the only market in Toronto’s west end.
+MOD Developments Inc. and Woodcliffe Landmark Properties Inc. have developed a new landmark adaptive reuse project at 505 Richmond Street West, in the King- Spadina neighbourhood.
+The new development has been designed as an animated community hub with a vertically integrated mix of uses, including market-rate residential condominiums, affordable units managed by Artscape, a YMCA facility, and a vibrant food hall.
+The site housed the 1932 Water Works building, a designated heritage property, and was once the site of the only market in Toronto’s west end.

-Urban Strategies provided planning analysis for this development, working closely with a multi-disciplinary team of consultants and City Staff, provided planning advice to the client team, and is currently assisting with planning approvals for this innovative project.
+Urban Strategies provided planning analysis for this development, working closely with a multi-disciplinary team of consultants and City Staff, provided planning advice to the client team, and assisted with planning approvals for this innovative project.